 Fees and Allowances

-You will receive two kinds of payments when you have a child placed with you.
+You receive two kinds of payments when you foster a child.
 These are:

-- A weekly maintenance allowance that covers the cost of caring for a fostered child.
-This amount is set nationally.
+- A weekly maintenance allowance that covers the costs of caring for the child.

 - A weekly fee in recognition of your time, skills and experience.
-This amount is set locally and depends on the kind of fostering you are doing.
+This amount depends on the kind of fostering you are doing.
 More intensive fostering attracts a higher fee.

 See our current schedule of fostering allowances and fees.

-We also pay additional travel expenses, clothing grants and allowances for holidays, birthdays and Christmas/festivals.
+We also pay additional allowances for holidays, birthdays and religious festivals.

 Foster carers are self employed for tax and national insurance purposes, so you would need to register with HMRC.
 You will be eligible for qualifying care relief, which means you may not need to pay tax or national insurance on your fostering income.
 Visit the HMRC website for details.